graasp/docs/blog/unlisted/unlisted-staging-updates.md

 - Remove Published badge in item grid
 - Improve File Upload, Etherpad and App creation modals
+- Allow to delete pseudonymized login, if it was previously set.
+This will delete related guests.
+- Fix link crash when using an url without protocol
+- Fix color issues
+- Remove use of display name

+## Apps

+- Update of dependencies for climate apps, fixing their height

 ## Backend:

 - Add implementation endpoints for tag (create, delete tag)
 - Identify and treat the H5P files in the general file upload
 - add documentation to member endpoints
+- Fix schema errors
+- Decrease action export limit time

 <!-- Generic message -->